tidypress

 • Theme covers typography, theme mode, code highlighting, and custom tokens.

-• Advanced configuration covers i18n, versions, analytics, capabilities, and tidypress context.
+• Advanced configuration covers i18n, versions, analytics, capabilities, and build/llms.txt.